 • There may be red streaks on the skin; from the problem area towards the armpit.

-• Signs of mastitis, may include flu-like symptoms such as aching body.
+• Signs of mastitis, may include flu-like symptoms such as an aching body.

 Treatment for Mastitis

-• When a mom has mastitis, care should be taken that she drinks plenty of fluids to stay hydrated.
+• When a mother has mastitis, care should be taken that she drinks plenty of fluids to stay hydrated.

 • Mom should wear loose fitted clothing, and a bra that fits properly without putting unnecessary pressure on the breasts.